UmairFaheem042/end_to_end_DevOps_Project/README.md

 CashFlow is a **hands-on DevOps / OPS engineering project** focused on applying real-world operational practices to an existing application using open-source tools.

-I build this project to gain practical exposure to enterprise-style OPS and DevOps workflows.
-Since access to production systems and licensed enterprise platforms is usually restricted, I recreate similar patterns using open-source technologies that reflect how large organizations deploy, monitor, and operate services.

-The emphasis of this project is not on building a new application, but on **how an existing service is operationalized**—from deployment and automation to observability and lifecycle management.
+I build this project to practice enterprise-style OPS and DevOps workflows by treating an application as a running business service and evolving it operationally.
+The emphasis is not on building new features, but on **how an existing service is deployed, automated, observed, and managed throughout its lifecycle**.

 This project demonstrates: